crystalcrag/PocketKalc/README.md

 is stored in the memory.
 That's why when you enter `0.1`, it will display `0.10000000000000000555`.
 **This is not a bug**, this is a feature, because that's really how the constant 0.1 is stored on the computer: it cannot be represented exactly (or at least, not with IEEE 754 floating points).

+Similarly, if you enter `1/2`, it will show you `0` as a result, because it will perform an **integer division** between 1 and 2.
+To do a floating point division, you must enter `1/2.`.
+Again, this is by design: you can copy a C-expression from a program, paste it in this interface and have a result that will most probably match what the compiler will generate.

 # User-interface